nm-l2tp/NetworkManager-l2tp/README.md

 ### strongSwan Custom Debugging

-The strongSwan debugging can be cutomized by setting the `CHARONDEBUG` env variable which corresponds to the `charondebug` ipsec.conf config section option.
+The strongSwan debugging can be customized by setting the `CHARONDEBUG` env variable which corresponds to the `charondebug` ipsec.conf config section option.
 The syntax for `CHARONDEBUG` is a comma separated list of the following format :